3MN-SH/3mn.sh/_schreiben-blog/on-taking-the-wrong-way.md

 Preface aside, a few days ago I went on a trip to a friend's place, and got there just fine, and had a great time catching up and hanging out.
 When I went back however, I had a bit of an interesting predicament that I'm sure all vehicle owners can relate to -- I missed a turn.

 Now, there's usually a couple ways this goes normally goes when using a navigation app: You take the new route, or you u-turn back to the missed road.
 There's usually a few parameters that goes into it like, "How late is this mistake going to make me?" or "Do I feel safe in this area?" or "Will I look weird turning around here?".
-Something along those line.
+Something along those lines.

 But sometimes we keep going.
 Despite glancing at the estimated time jumping from a 43 minute arrival time, to a 58 minute arrival time, we keep going.
 We take a route that is certainly less traveled.